itzmatheus/alura-course-java-activemq/README.md

 - [x] By default, AMQ try send 6x times to the Subscription, if failed, send to queue DLQ (Dead Letter Queue);
 - [x] By default Queue messages only send messages to consumers actived.
 - [x] By default Topic messages only send messages to Subscription activated, or you can create a durable signature and the MOM will wait Subscriber activate to send message;
+- [x] You can configure AMQ for organize tasks in queue based on order priority [0-9] 0 low and 9 high needs;

 #### Flow JMS Protocols in ActiveMQ